Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-live-search.md

 ## Step 3: JS code for the live search function

-Now on to the magic part, in this example, I prepared a random array of data consisting of the following structure:
+Now on to the magic part.
+In this example, I prepared a random array of data consisting of the following structure:

 ```js
 const data = [